zsolt-szekeres/youtube_news/README.md

 It is a command line tool.
 You can provide some chunking parameters and spreadsheet files to store the catalogue of the knowledge base with some metadata, e.g. python build_knowledge_base.py -s 10000 -o 1000

-# Run the Multi Video Chat
+# Run the Multi-Video Chat

 Execute streamlit run chat_multiple.py.
-Pick your chunking parameters and ask away.
-This one builds a small vector store on the fly.
-Pick your vector store, set MMR (maximal marginal relevance) parameters and potentially tune the prompt, then finally ask away.
+Pick your MMR (maximal marginal relevance) parameters, potentially the prompt and ask away.
+This one relies on the vector store built with previously specified chunking parameters in the above step.
+Ask away and get multiple perspectives on your question.

 # Sample output - main.py